Sep 19, 2018

 Fifty to 60 percent of cancers are treated with radiotherapy, often in combination with other types of therapy, such as surgery and chemotherapy.
 The modality is primarily used to treat cancers of the prostate, breast, lungs, head-and-neck, cervix, pelvis, brain and metastatic disease, which is cancer that has spread from one part of the body to another.
 Radiotherapy is used for curative (~70 percent) as well as palliative treatments to relieve pain and improve quality of life.
 It is estimated that half of all cancer patients would benefit from radiotherapy of localized disease, local control and palliation.[1-2]

-Elekta Unity has CE mark but is not available for commercial distribution or sale in the U.S.
+Elekta Unity has CE mark and 510k clearance but is not available in all markets.